 Has your program been picked up for distribution by PBS through the National Programming Service (NPS)?
 Congratulations!

 Your next step is to think about the web presence for your program.
-This may include a website on PBS.org, a fan page on Facebook, streaming on YouTube, mobile apps and more.
 To determine the optimal web presence for your content, it’s important to ask yourself these three questions:

 - What is the goal of my web presence?

 - What audience am I trying to reach?